softwarefactory-project/sf-operator/doc/reference/cli/index.md

 !!! warning
     The command requires to to have `kubectl` binary installed in the system

-The `restore` subcommand lets you restore:
+The `restore` subcommand lets you restore a backup created with the `backup` command.

-- Secrets
-- MariaDB Zuul database
-- Zuul project private keys

-that has been done by the `backup` command.

 For example: